Professional Developments for Disordered Eating

 We’ve also been working on further work products, developments and shared learning.
 This includes a series of Neurodivergent Affirming Care examples for across the Eating Disorders Pathway:

 The neurodivergent affirming project group, together with national partners, is currently in the process of expanding upon this work.
 Together, these partners are developing a new resource to support acute admissions for those who have both anorexia nervosa and autism/sensory needs.
 This document will be shared here when completed.
-The current aim for this work is to share by summer 2025.
+The current aim for this work is to share by the end of 2025.

 Eating Disorders and Neurodivergence: a stepped care approach is an excellent publication to develop a further comprehensive understanding of eating disorders and neurodivergence.